Shiina18/tactics_ogre_one_vision_mod_challenges/my_current_save/readme.txt

 - Set all enemy skills to rank 6.
 - Set all 5 bosses max hp to 700.

+Another proposed Cressida challenge:
+- Using divine magic or using undead units is forbidden.

 **barnicia_finished**

 There is another save where Barnicia is finished and Catiua is recruited.